 Beginning with a series of seven made-for-TV specials in 1987, the show continued to run sporadically for 14 seasons and 581 episodes, from 1988 until 2010.

-We’ll definitely be tuning in when the reboot drops on Netflix sometime in the (hopefully near) future.
-In the meantime, for those who want to relive the thrills of the original show, here are 16 books exploring similar themes that will give you that same sense of being riveted to your seat and unable to look away…
+We’ll definitely be tuning in.
+In the meantime, for those in search of an extra dose of Unsolved Mysteries-style thrills, here are 16 books exploring similar themes that will give you that same sense of being riveted to your seat and unable to look away…

 The Shadow of Death